computablelabs/compspec/markettoken.md

 `MarketTokens` are minted in one of a few scenarios explained below.
 In each case, the amount minted is set by the `Parameterizer` which holds `Market` parameters.

+## Minting
-- Minting happens when new listings are listed in the market.
-These listings have to be approved by a council vote.
+Minting happens when new listings are listed in the market.
+These listings have to be approved by a stakeholder vote.

-- Minting happens when a patron supports the market by making a payment into its reserve in `NetworkToken`.
+- Minting happens when a patron supports the market by making a payment into its reserve in `EtherToken`.
-  The algorithmic price curve controls the exchange rate which governs the number of `Markettoken` consequently minted.
+  The algorithmic price curve controls the exchange rate which governs the number of `MarketToken` consequently minted.
 - Minting happens when a datatrust reports that a listing has been queried.
 The minted tokens are awarded to the listing owner.

+## Burning

 Burning happens in the scenarios explained below.

-- If a listing is removed from the `Market`, its associated tokens are burned.
-This happens when the listing owner removes the listing or when a successful challenge forces removal of the listing.
-- If an investor class token holder divests from the `Market`, their divested tokens are burned.
+- If a token holder divests from the data market, their divested tokens are burned.
 The origin of the tokens being burned does not matter.